cacophony-wj/LeS/README.md

 ## Specific to Light But Kinky

 Switching to _Light But Kinky_ can be a little tricky, hopefully I can do an explanation justice.
-First thing you'll have to do is run FNIS for the creature animations.
-Disable _Nemesis Behavior Engine_ and _Sexy Nemisis Output_ in the left pane of MO2 and make sure _FNIS.esp_ is enabled in the right pane.
+First thing you'll want to do is choose _Light But Kinky_ from the dropdown list.
+Next, run FNIS for the creature animations.
+Disable _Nemesis Behavior Engine_ and _Sexy Nemisis Output_ in the left pane of MO2, enable all _FNIS_ mods (New Idles, Creatures, and Output) and make sure _FNIS.esp_ is enabled in the right pane.
 Then choose _GenerateFNISforUsers_ from the drop down and hit the run button.
 All you should have to do here is hit _Update Behavior_, which takes a couple of minutes and may cause your screen to act weird.
-Next, **disable** both FNIS options in the left pane and enable _Nemesis_ and _Kinky Nemesis Output._ Then run _Nemesis Behavior Engine_ from the dropdown and make sure to **uncheck** _360 Movement Behavior_ as it is incompatible with many of the Devious animations.
+Next, **disable** all FNIS options in the left pane and enable _Nemesis_ and _Kinky Nemesis Output._ Then run _Nemesis Behavior Engine_ from the dropdown and make sure to **uncheck** _360 Movement Behavior_ as it is incompatible with many of the Devious animations.
 Then hit _update engine_, which may take a bit, and _Launch Nemesis Engine_ to generate the last of the animations.
-Finally, **enable** the dummy FNIS esp in the right pane and move it to the top, just above Sky_UI.esp.
+Finally, **enable** FNIS Output and the dummy FNIS esp in the right pane and move it to the top, just above Sky_UI.esp.
 You should be good to go.

 ### Cursed Loot